Our ServicesAutism Voice UK is involved in a number of services to reach it goals.

 Our mentorship program provides confidential support to Autistic Adults on a range of practical and emotional issues with an aim of helping them identify and strategize plans to help in their personal development.

-The programme provides a safety and secured network of people directly affected by autism in the community to rely on each other for support and development.
-The session provides regular support, knowledge and experience sharing that inspires and empowers people with ASD, those working with them as well as family members.
-For more information on how to attend one of our session send us an email on email@example.com
+This is a regular meeting of a safe and secured network of people directly affected by autism in the community to rely on each other for support and development.
+The session provides regular support, knowledge and experience sharing that inspires and empowers people with ASC, those working with them as well as family members.